 NOTE: When marking your ballot, use a black or blue ballpoint pen.
 Make one solid line to connect the head of the arrow to the tail of the arrow next to each selection you make on the ballot.
 Do NOT use a thick-tip marker, which will bleed through the paper and cause the ballot to be unreadable by the ballot scanner.

 Follow all enclosed instructions and make sure to vote in secret.
-A mail ballot must be postmarked (or in the absence of a postmark, certified by the voter) on or before Election Day Feb.
-26 in order to be counted.
+A mail ballot must be postmarked (or in the absence of a postmark, certified by the voter) on or before Election Day April 2 in order to be counted.
+In addition, the Board must receive the ballot by April 16, 2019 for the ballot to be counted.

 The ballot may be returned: